Zakru/opencrypt/README.md

 A tool may be created in the future which allows for copying the contents of a legitimate copy of CotND into a format compatible with OpenCrypt, but which will not distribute the content.

-OpenCrypt and the contents of this repository have absolutely no warranty, express or implied.
-A better license should probably be used at some point.

 ## How to play

 To play this game from source, you will need [LÖVE](https://love2d.org/).
 Once you have it installed, open the command line, navigate to the root of the repository and run the following: